apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-keycloak/README.md

 1.- Ensure the following libraries on `WEB-INF/lib`

-* Add if no present the uberfire-security-management-api-0.X.Y.jar
+* Add if no present the uberfire-security-management-api-X.Y.Z.jar
-* Add if no present the uberfire-security-management-backend-0.X.Y.jar
+* Add if no present the uberfire-security-management-backend-X.Y.Z.jar
-* Add if no present the uberfire-security-management-keycloak-0.X.Y.jar
+* Add if no present the uberfire-security-management-keycloak-X.Y.Z.jar
-* Add keycloak-core-1.9.0.Final.jar
+* Add keycloak-core-X.Y.Z.Final.jar
-* Add keycloak-common-1.9.0.Final.jar
+* Add keycloak-common-X.Y.Z.Final.jar
-* Remove any existing provider implementation, if any (ex: uberfire-security-management-wildfly-0.X.Y.jar, remove uberfire-security-management-tomcat-0.X.Y.jar,etc)
+* Remove any existing provider implementation, if any (ex: uberfire-security-management-wildfly-X.Y.Z.jar, remove uberfire-security-management-tomcat-X.Y.Z.jar,etc)

 2.- Replace the whole content for file `WEB-INF/classes/security-management.properties`, if not present, create it: